alphagov/govuk-developer-docs/source/manual/dns.html.md

 Within the Jenkins job, select the provider, zone & action.
 Once build is complete, examine the logs before progressing to the next stage (Apply).

-Please note:
+> **Note**
+>

-- Due to the Terraform state being held in an S3 bucket, you will require access to the GOVUK AWS "production" account to roll changes for both Amazon and Google.
+> - Due to the Terraform state being held in an S3 bucket, you
+> will require access to the GOVUK AWS "production" account to roll changes for
+> both Amazon and Google.
-- The order in which you deploy to providers is not important.
+> - The order in which you deploy to providers is not important.
-- You will not require credentials for Google Cloud.
-These credentials are stored in Jenkins itself.
+> - You will not require credentials for Google Cloud.
+These credentials are stored
+> in Jenkins itself.

 ### Making changes to internal DNS (govuk.digital and govuk-internal.digital)